mmazzarolo/the-starter-app/02-login-screen-ui/README.md

 # Part 2: Login screen UI

-Since in the previous chapter we completed the setup of the development environment we can finally focus on coding our app.
+In the previous chapter we completed the setup of the development environment and we can finally focus on coding our app.
-In this chapter we'll create the UI of the login form for both Android and iOS, starting from the following mockup:
+In this chapter we'll create the UI of the login screen, starting from the following mockup:

 <p align="center">
 <img src="https://github.com/mmazzarolo/the-starter-app-dev/blob/master/public/02-mockup.png?raw=true" height="520"></img>